techie-joe/library/github-pages/customization.md

 To apply a theme to your site, set the value of `remote_theme` OR `theme` with the `[THEME-NAME]` of your choice.
 Check the `_config.yml` of the theme's repository get it's name.

 - Set `theme` if you want to use [Supported Theme by GitHub Pages](https://pages.github.com/themes/)
+- Set `remote_theme` if you want to use any other Jekyll theme hosted on GitHub.

 > Edit > `_config.yml`